 Somaliland is a self-declared state, internationally recognised as an autonomous region of Somalia.
 Somaliland has its own currency, military, government and flag.
 At present, the majority of Somalia is unsafe to visit and all government websites will advise against travelling here.
 Somaliland is different and the safety of visitors is taken seriously.
 As two female travellers, we had a good experience in Somaliland.
 Here is some information about travel in Hargeisa and some recommendations on where to stay, where to eat and what to expect.

 Do you need a visa for Somaliland?

 You must get a visa before entering Somaliland.
 Whether you will be arriving overland via the border or flying into Hargeisa, you need to obtain your visa beforehand.

-Some people will book a cheap flight into Hargeisa and start their visit from the airport.
+Some people will book a cheap flight to Hargeisa and start their visit from the airport.
 A taxi from the airport should cost USD $15-20.

 We travelled overland from Harar in Ethiopia to enter Somaliland.
-Read more about doing this journey here.
+Read more about doing this journey.

 (+251) 256 662 211

 These are the numbers of two local guides in Harar and it’s worth hiring one of them to show you around the Old Town etc. A double room here was USD $20 per night, including breakfast.

 If you’d prefer something a little more modern, then Winta Hotel is a good option.

 Our driver from the minivan we caught here from the border dropped us at our hotel in Hargeisa – The Oriental Hotel.